Books Council of Wales: Other Awards

 In 2024, the Books Council introduced its brand-new Children's Book Cover of the Year Awards, which have two categories – Welsh-language Book Cover and English-language Book Cover.

 Funding and Financial Support

 The Council receives its primary funding from the Welsh Government, supplemented by various grants and charitable sources.
 The Arts and Media Policy Division funding reached a peak of over £4.1m in 2010-11, with the 2014-15 total being £3.7m.

 New Audiences Grant

 The New Audiences Grant is funded by Welsh Government through Creative Wales.
 Its purpose is to strengthen and diversify the publishing industry in Wales.
 In 2024, applications totalling almost £1 million were received for the £500,000 fund.

-The first year of the New Audiences Grant created exciting opportunities for new collaborations and partnerships, with the total investment through the grant reaching over £1million and nearly 70 different projects across Wales.
+The first year of the New Audiences Grant created opportunities for new collaborations and partnerships, with the total investment through the grant reaching over £1million and nearly 70 different projects across Wales.